sblantipodi/arduino_bootstrapper/README.md

 };
 ```

-- `manageDisconnections()`           # OPTIONAL: put the logic you need in case your microcontroller is disconnected from the network
+- `manageDisconnections()`           # _OPTIONAL_ put the logic you need in case your microcontroller is disconnected from the network
-- `manageHardwareButton()`           # OPTIONAL: put special instruction for hardware button management during network disconnections
+- `manageHardwareButton()`           # _OPTIONAL_ put special instruction for hardware button management during network disconnections
 - `manageQueueSubscription()`        # subscribe to the desired mqtt topics
 - `callback()`                       # callback function called when a message arrives from the queue